Skip to content

 INV_ILL_NB3 /path/to/experiment_NB3_R1.fastq.gz /path/to/experiment_NB3_R2.fastq.gz

-The argument parser will auto-detect the sample and paired-end information provided by the samples sheet.
-Technically, the sample sheet can have as many columns as desired, however, only the first three columns are required and have to match the definition table below.
+The argument parser will automatically detect the sample and paired-end information provided by the sample sheet.
+The sample sheet requires a three-column entry per sample which has to match the definition below.

 Column Description